denis-g/rpi4-pihole-settings/README.md

 Ingredients:

-> **DietPi**: DietPi is an extremely lightweight Debian-based OS.
+> **[DietPi](https://github.com/MichaIng/DietPi)**: DietPi is an extremely lightweight Debian-based OS.
 It is highly optimised for minimal CPU and RAM resource usage, ensuring your SBC always runs at its maximum potential.
-See [details](https://github.com/MichaIng/DietPi).

-> **Pi-hole**: Pi-hole is a DNS sinkhole that protects your devices from unwanted content without installing any client-side software.
-See [details](https://docs.pi-hole.net/).
+> **[Pi-hole](https://docs.pi-hole.net/)**: Pi-hole is a DNS sinkhole that protects your devices from unwanted content without installing any client-side software.

-> **pihole-updatelists**: Update Pi-hole's lists from remote sources.
-See [details](https://github.com/jacklul/pihole-updatelists).
+> **[pihole-updatelists](https://github.com/jacklul/pihole-updatelists)**: Update Pi-hole's lists from remote sources.

-> **Unbound**: Unbound is a validating, recursive, caching DNS resolver.
+> **[Unbound](https://unbound.docs.nlnetlabs.nl/en/latest/)**: Unbound is a validating, recursive, caching DNS resolver.
 It is designed to be fast and lean and incorporates modern features based on open standards.
-See [details](https://unbound.docs.nlnetlabs.nl/en/latest/).

 ---